matilang/Child_matching_for_parents/README.md

 ### Author
 Mateusz Łangowski, mateusz.langowski@otomin.pl

+### About the code
+This code is not in the best shape and I know it.
+I tried to get all the functionalities working and almost got it.
+I know there is a mistake in my phone validation algorithm and a few of them are deleted and a few are doubled.
+There are many error-handling outputs so the user should understand every time, what went wrong.
+There are 3 python files:
+* db.py which contains the main database class
+* sql.py which contains SQL database class
+* script.py contains all the functions and uses 'db.py' and 'sql.py'

 ### Admin Actions
 - **Print The Number of All Valid Accounts**
   - Command: `python script.py print-all-accounts`